blockchaintp/sxtctl/README.md

 sxtctl deployment list --cluster 3 -o json
 ```

-## pause & restart deployments

-If you want to "pause" a deployment (remove all containers but keep the
-persistent volumes):
+#### deployment undeploy

+If you want to undeploy a provisioned deployment on a cluster (i.e. terminate all its pods but retain the state of the underlying blockchain) then in addition to supplying details of cluster as above you need to provide either the id or the name of the deployment using the `--deployment` command line argument or using the `SEXTANT_DEPLOYMENT` env variable:
+:

 ```bash
 sxtctl deployment undeploy --cluster 3 --deployment 15
 ```

+If you list the deployments you will see that the status of the deployment is _deleted_ once it is undeployed.

+_NOTE_ with DAML on Besu you need to ensure that persistence is enabled.

+#### deployment redeploy

-Then - later, if you want to reactivate a dedployment (i.e. reinstantiate all
+If you want to redeploy a deleted deployment i.e. reprovision all its pods:
-containers)

 ```bash
 sxtctl deployment redeploy --cluster 3 --deployment 15
 ```

+If you list the deployments you will see that the status of the deployment is _provisioned_ once it is redeployed.

-## examples
+### examples

-### scale to zero nodes
+#### scale cluster to zero worker nodes

-In the following example - we configure everything via env variables (typical
-for a CI environment).
+In the following example we configure everything via env variables (typical for a CI environment) and define functions that suspend and resume a deployment respectively.

-We can then run our two functions in order to pause and re-activate a
-deployment.

 ```bash
 export SEXTANT_URL=https://my.sextant.com